Capcom: 1979–1984: Founding and arcade games

+1985–1999: Console game development

 Beginning with a Nintendo Entertainment System port of 1942 (published in Dec.
 1985), the company ventured into the market of home console video games, which would eventually become its main business.
-The Capcom USA division had a brief stint in the late 1980s as a video game publisher for Commodore 64 and IBM PC DOS computers, although development of these arcade ports was handled by other companies.
-Capcom went on to create 15 multi-million-selling home video game franchises, with the best-selling being Resident Evil (1996).
-Their highest-grossing is the fighting game Street Fighter II (1991), driven largely by its success in arcades.
+The Capcom USA division had a brief stint in the late 1980s as a video game publisher for Commodore 64 and IBM PC DOS computers, development of these arcade ports was handled by other companies, however.
+Capcom created home video game franchises, including Resident Evil in 1996, while their highest-grossing title is the fighting game Street Fighter II (1991), driven largely by its success in arcades.

 In the late 1980s, Capcom was on the verge of bankruptcy when the development of a strip Mahjong game called Mahjong Gakuen started.
 It outsold Ghouls 'n Ghosts, the eighth highest-grossing arcade game of 1989 in Japan, and is credited with saving the company from financial crisis.

 Capcom has been noted as the last major publisher to be committed to 2D games, though it was not entirely by choice.
 The company's commitment to the Super Nintendo Entertainment System as its platform of choice caused them to lag behind other leading publishers in developing 3D-capable arcade boards.
 Also, the 2D animated cartoon-style graphics seen in games such as Darkstalkers: The Night Warriors and X-Men: Children of the Atom proved popular, leading Capcom to adopt them as a signature style and use them in more games.

 In 1990, Capcom entered the bowling industry with Bowlingo.
 It was a coin-operated, electro-mechanical, fully automated mini ten-pin bowling installation.
 It was smaller than a standard bowling alley, designed to be smaller and cheaper for amusement arcades.
 Bowlingo drew significant earnings in North America upon release in 1990.

 In 1994, Capcom adapted its Street Fighter series of fighting games into a film of the same name.
 While commercially successful, it was critically panned.
 A 2002 adaptation of its Resident Evil series faced similar criticism but was also successful in theaters.
 The company sees films as a way to build sales for its video games.

+2000–2009: Transition to modern gaming systems

+In the early 2000s, Capcom focused many of its resources on bringing series from arcade and earlier consoles onto more modern hardware, bringing these games out from 2D to 3D space.
+One of the most successful titles during this period was Resident Evil 4 for the GameCube (2005), which received universal acclaim, was a financial success for Capcom, and led to ports to multiple systems.
+Other major successes include Street Fighter IV (2008).

+Capcom debunked rumors that it was leaving the arcade business in 2001.
+While it did remain in the business in Japan, it gradually left the American market in 2003 and closed its arcade subsidiary in March 2004.